rantools/rantools/docs/_sources/ReadMe.md.txt

 ### Setup Materials

 Tired of searching for textures one by one?
-No more: RTools is here to save the day.
-Just select a directory and click Setup Materials and rtools will find all pbr material textures available in the directory or one of its subdirectories and set them up for you. e.g. if you downloaded all your materials in the download folder, you can select that folder and click "setup materials" and all materials will be created for you.
+No more: RanTools is here to save the day.
+Just select a directory and click Setup Materials and RanTools will find all pbr material textures available in the directory or one of its subdirectories and set them up for you. e.g. if you downloaded all your materials in the download folder, you can select that folder and click "setup materials" and all materials will be created for you.

 ### Add UV Grid